What Are Hyaluronic Acid Fillers: Benefits, Risks & How Long They Last

 Request a consultation or call Lone Star Plastic Surgery at (214) 937-4879 today to schedule your consultation with Sean Hill, MD, FACS.

-This blog post was originally published in February 2024 and has been updated for 2025.
+This blog post was originally published in February 2024 and has been updated in 2026.

 Leave a Reply